peteroupc/peteroupc.github.io/randomgendoc.md

      |       as many items as the array passed to 'func'.
      |      iterations - Maximum number of iterations in which to run the
      |       optimization process.
 Default is 200.
      |      constrain - Optional.
-A function that takes the given array of
+A function that takes the specified array of
      |       parameters and constrains them to fit the bounds of a valid
      |       array of parameters.
 This function modifies the array in place.
      |      a - Optional.
 A setting used in the optimization process; greater than 0.